Roychrltt/fdf/README.md

 This project is not too complicated.
 You just need a bit of time to learn about some basic functions of mlx and algorithms of drawing pixels and lines on a image.

-Remember to use mlw_destroy_display so that there won't be any leaks :)
+Remember to use mlx_destroy_display so that there won't be any leaks :)

 If you like this cream-white bg color, then we're officially friends.